ticivara/ticivara/assets/content/en/borders.md

 </figure>

-Repeat with the other corners and the border is finished.
+Repeat with the other corners to finish the border.